djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

 ### Ensuring Data Integrity

-- Implementing **constraints** and keys ensures that data remains consistent and accurate throughout the database system.
+- *Constraints and keys* help keep data correct and organized across the database.
-- **Primary keys** uniquely identify each record in a table, making it impossible to have duplicate records.
-- **Foreign keys** establish relationships between tables, maintaining consistency across related data.
+- *Primary keys* are special columns that make sure every record in a table is unique, so duplicates cannot occur.
+- *Foreign keys* create links between tables by making sure that related data stays connected and consistent.
-- **Not null** constraints ensure that important fields are always filled, preventing incomplete records.
+- *Not null constraints* ensure that key fields always have a value, preventing records from being incomplete.
-- For example, a `ProfessorID` in the Courses table must reference a valid **professor**, ensuring a logical connection.
+- For example, the `ProfessorID` in the Courses table must match a valid record in the Professors table, keeping the connection clear.

 ### Addressing Performance Requirements

-- Using **indexing** on frequently queried fields improves the speed of data retrieval significantly.
+- *Indexing* on fields that are often searched helps the database find data faster.
-- Writing **optimized** SQL queries ensures that only the required data is retrieved, reducing unnecessary computational load.
+- *Optimized SQL queries* make sure only the needed data is fetched, reducing extra work on the system.
-- Employing **load balancing** can distribute the workload efficiently across multiple servers to handle high traffic or processing demands.
+- *Load balancing* spreads work across multiple servers, so the system can handle high traffic or heavy processing smoothly.
-- **Caching** frequently accessed data reduces database hits, further improving response time.
+- *Caching* keeps frequently used data ready to access, cutting down on repeated database work and speeding up responses.

 ### Implementing Security and Compliance Measures

-- Enforcing **user authentication** through login credentials restricts unauthorized access to sensitive data.
+- Enforcing *user authentication* through login credentials restricts unauthorized access to sensitive data.
-- Setting up **access control** mechanisms ensures that roles such as students, professors, and administrators have permissions aligned with their responsibilities.
+- Setting up *access control* mechanisms ensures that roles such as students, professors, and administrators have permissions aligned with their responsibilities.
-- Encrypting sensitive data both in **transit** (e.g., during network communication) and at **rest** (e.g., in the database) provides robust security.
+- Encrypting sensitive data both in *transit* (e.g., during network communication) and at **rest** (e.g., in the database) provides robust security.
-- Compliance with educational **privacy** regulations like FERPA in the United States ensures that student and faculty data is handled legally and ethically.
+- Compliance with educational *privacy* regulations like FERPA in the United States ensures that student and faculty data is handled legally and ethically.

 ### Planning for Scalability

-- Designing the system with **modular architecture** allows for adding or modifying features without major redesigns.
+- Designing the system with *modular architecture* allows for adding or modifying features without major redesigns.
-- Adopting **scalable infrastructure** ensures that the system can grow by either adding more machines (scaling out) or enhancing existing ones (scaling up).
+- Adopting *scalable infrastructure** ensures that the system can grow by either adding more machines (scaling out) or enhancing existing ones (scaling up).
-- Leveraging **cloud services** provides flexibility, cost-effectiveness, and ease of scaling as demand increases.
+- Leveraging *cloud services* provides flexibility, cost-effectiveness, and ease of scaling as demand increases.
-- Monitoring and forecasting **usage patterns** help in proactive resource planning to avoid performance bottlenecks.
+- Monitoring and forecasting *usage patterns* help in proactive resource planning to avoid performance bottlenecks.

 ### Integration and Interoperability

-- Integration with **learning management systems** like Moodle or Blackboard ensures a seamless user experience for students and faculty.
+- Integration with *learning management systems* like Moodle or Blackboard ensures a seamless user experience for students and faculty.
-- Connecting with **financial systems** simplifies billing, payment processing, and reconciliation tasks.
+- Connecting with *financial systems* simplifies billing, payment processing, and reconciliation tasks.
-- Developing **APIs** facilitates external access and integration, allowing other systems to interact with the database efficiently.
+- Developing *APIs* facilitates external access and integration, allowing other systems to interact with the database efficiently.
-- Ensuring **interoperability** with standard protocols and data formats promotes smooth data exchange between systems.
+- Ensuring *interoperability* with standard protocols and data formats promotes smooth data exchange between systems.

-### Summing Up the Analysis

-By carefully analyzing the requirements, we've laid out a comprehensive plan for the university database system.
-This includes understanding stakeholder needs, defining data entities and relationships, setting performance and security standards, and planning for future scalability and integration.

 ### Next Steps